kyungjae-lee/engineers-notebook/operating-systems/disk-scheduling-policies.md

 ### Goal

-* Reduce average time spent on seeks
+* Reduce average time spent on **seeks**
-* Remember, the typical OS is going to maintain a queue of I/O requests on behalf of all of the processes requesting I/O in your system and the targe I/O devices will be given chances to service them.
+* Remember, the typical OS is going to maintain a queue of I/O requests on behalf of all of the processes requesting I/O in your system and the target I/O devices will be given chances to service them.
 So for a single disk, there will be a number of incoming I/O requests.

 ### General Policies